 I teach part of the comics module course at Salford University during November and December.
 So that will be starting up soon.

-I understand it will be hard at times and reading can be difficult.
-I would make sure you utterly love what you are pursuing.
+I understand it’ll be hard at times and reading can be difficult.
+I ‘d make sure you utterly love what you are pursuing.
 Try to get better, work at it.
-To everyone’s
+To everyone’s annoyance the success part tends to come later.Just keep going and don’t be afraid to ask for help if you need it.

 He worked in retail for 5 years while studying.
 While freelancing he was lucky enough to work in an Illustration, Graphic Design and Textile Studios for different periods of time, depending on the project he was working on.